Skip to main content

 50%

-• Charming pixel art and retro aesthetics that enhance the overall experience.
+• Charming retro pixel art style and decent audio that complement the game's atmosphere.

 • gameplay

-• “The gameplay is literally just rolling the dice and hoping for the best as you move about the dungeon.”
+• “The gameplay is literally just rolling the dice and hoping for the best as you move about the dungeon, which limits player agency.”

 • story

-• “It was awesome!
-I played the game for 13 hours and got every achievement.
-I have to say it was really good; it's like the developer really thought about everything.
-Even a simple game like this can be hard to make if you do your best for it, and it actually turned out amazing.
+• “It was awesome, I played the game for 13 hours and got every achievement, and I have to say it was really good; it's like the developer really thought about everything, every part.
+Even a simple game like this can be hard to make if you do your best, and it actually turned out amazing.
 At first, the game is hard and feels a bit different and new, but different monsters with different attributes and loot make it cool to play.
 After you meet every boss and know everything about them, the game doesn't feel repetitive because you get stronger and can explore the dungeons more.
-Even after that, the game has some other cool stuff to show, like a secret boss.
-You have lots of missions to finish, upgrades to do, and artifacts to get.
-I really appreciate the developer for making this game, and of course, making it free for a limited time so that everyone can enjoy it without paying for something they have no idea about.”
+And even after that, the game has some other cool stuff to show, like a secret boss.
+But it doesn't end here, because you have lots of missions to finish, upgrades to do, and artifacts to get.
+I really appreciate the developer for making this game, and of course making it free for a limited time, so that everyone can enjoy it without paying for something they don't know about.”

-• “Even though the base game doesn't have that much variety in enemies, the dungeon based on dice rolls, the additional mission goals, collecting artifacts, and upgrading with your loot can keep you occupied for quite some time.”
+• “Even though the base game doesn't have that much variety and enemies, the dungeon based on dice-rolls, the additional mission goals, collecting artifacts, upgrading with your loot (that +attack or buying a bomb at the start makes dungeon runs much easier) can keep you occupied for quite some time.”

 • “You're only working through a singular map, but the loop of the game relies on advancing through missions to obtain better rewards and/or artifacts.”